-The Seven Brothers Oak is located west of Washington, Louisiana on Hwy.
-103. The mailbox at the entrance to the old Lastrapes homestead is #398.
-The large live oak is well-maintained in the open space fronting the road.
+The Seven Brothers Oak is located south of Washington, Louisiana, on Hwy.
+182 about a mile out of downtown Washington – at the intersection of Hwy 182 and Par Road 5-25.
+The large live oak is usually well-maintained in the open space fronting the Highway.

-Referred to as the “Seven Sisters” by the Live Oak Society‘s founder, Dr. Edwin Lewis Stephens, in an article published in the Louisiana Conservation Review (April 1934)–and not to be confused with the Live Oak Society’s current President, the Seven Sisters Oak, in St. Tammany parish–the old oak is best known today as the “Seven Brothers Oak” and is listed as the “Lastrapes” oak on the Society’s Top 100 list.
-The Seven Brothers Oak is the seventh tree listed in Dr. Stephens’ article and is #9 on the Live Oak Society’s registry.
+Referred to as the “Seven Sisters” by the Live Oak Society‘s founder, Dr. Edwin Lewis Stephens, in an article published in the Louisiana Conservation Review (April 1934), and not to be confused with the Live Oak Society’s current President, the Seven Sisters Oak, in St. Tammany parish—this old oak is best known today as the “Seven Brothers Oak” or the “Lastrapes” oak.
+The Seven Brothers Oak is the seventh tree listed in Dr. Stephens’ 1934 article and is #9 on the Live Oak Society’s registry.

 The trunk section measurements on Nov.
 11, 2007 were:

 32’3” Section nearest to the road (including the severed trunk)

 History: There is more than one story about this particular tree (or group of trees).
 On our expedition, the person who currently maintains the tree and grounds of the Lastrapes homestead explained that it had been planted and named for the seven Lastrapes brothers who had left home to fight in the Civil War.
 In another variation of the story, described in Ethelyn Orso’s Louisiana Live Oak Lore, the birth of his seventh son prompted Jean Henri Lastrapes to request that seven oaks be planted; the workers arrived late in the day with the seedlings and temporarily put them in one container (or hole).
 The business of the days that followed in the cotton fields distracted the workers from ever completing the planting task—and thus the trees grew together, sharing the close proximity of their original planting site.